goinsane/xmath/README.md

 # LazyGo

-LazyGo is Go util repository for some missing functions such as Round, Duplicate, ...
+LazyGo is Go utility repository for some desired functions such as math.Round, ...

 #### Packages

+All of the packages in this repository has prefix 'lazy'.
+Go standard library name follows 'lazy' prefix.
+There is an exception for 'lazygo' package. 'lazygo' package includes some desired builtin functions.

-* github.com/orkunkaraduman/lazygo
+* **lazygo** github.com/orkunkaraduman/lazygo
-* github.com/orkunkaraduman/lazygo/lazymath
+* **lazymath** github.com/orkunkaraduman/lazygo/lazymath

 ## Author